-Applied Developmental Science Option (APDEV)
+B.A.
+Option in Applied Developmental Science (ADS)

 The Applied Developmental Science Option values the analysis and synthesis of classic and contemporary research that promotes positive developmental outcomes spanning conception through emerging adulthood.
-Students explore theories, concepts, and phenomena relevant to the development of individuals and social systems including the wide range of familial, biological, societal, cultural, physical, ecological, political and historical settings of human development.
+Students explore theories, concepts, and phenomena relevant to the development of individuals and social systems including the wide range of familial, biological, societal, cultural, physical, ecological, political, and historical settings of human development.

-Some students prefer this BA Option because the 12 units of CADV Electives provides greater flexibility.
+Some students prefer this BA Option because the 12-units of CADV Electives provides greater flexibility.
 For instance:

 - students can take more courses from other departments such as Psychology, Family & Consumer Science, Anthropology, etc. (this is also helpful if you are double-majoring/minoring)